This page is under construction: please check back again later.Go back to Documentation

 Project ortho art to axonometric will allow you to project a rectangle to an axonometric cube or a circle to an axonometric cylinder, as long as the angle chosen is along one of the current axes.

-The distance to extrude are shown in the current document’s ruler units, but you can enter a different measurement if you wish, and it will be converted to the default unit.
+The distance to extrude is shown in the current document’s ruler units, but you can enter a different measurement if you wish, and it will be converted to the default unit.
 For example, if your document uses points, you can enter “1 mm” and it will be converted to the equivalent of 2.835 points.

 Click the Extrude button to extrude selected path art.